Kengo Miyazono / 宮園健吾

 • (2016) with L. Bortolotti, Erkenntnis

-The cognitive architecture of imaginative resistance [draft]
+The cognitive architecture of imaginative resistance [preprint]

 Recent work on the nature and development of delusions [open access]